 President, Bernhard Woodwork Ltd.

-With a lifetime of experience in the industry, Bernhard has guided the architectural woodwork giant to new levels.
+With a lifetime of experience in the industry, Bernhard has guided the architectural woodwork giant to new levels, constantly challenging and exposing the firm to new methodologies, including those learned from other industries.

 Franco Bianchi (2011)